Substra/substra/README.md

 Substra was originally developed by [Owkin](https://owkin.com/) and is now hosted by the [Linux Foundation for AI and Data](https://lfaidata.foundation/).
 Today Owkin is the main contributor to Substra.

-Join the discussion on [Slack](https://join.slack.com/t/substra-workspace/shared_invite/zt-1fqnk0nw6-xoPwuLJ8dAPXThfyldX8yA)!
+Join the discussion on [Slack](https://join.slack.com/t/substra-workspace/shared_invite/zt-1fqnk0nw6-xoPwuLJ8dAPXThfyldX8yA) and [subscribe here](https://lists.lfaidata.foundation/g/substra-announce/join) to our newsletter.

 ## To start using Substra